Bernadine05/Bernadine05/README.md

 Data Analyst
 ------------

-I am a Data enthusiast who has gone through a data analytics program that helped me acquire essential skills needed in my new field.
+I am a Data enthusiast who has undergone a data analytics program that helped me acquire essential skills in my new field.
 I have projects here that help develop my skills.
 I am currently learning Python for data analysis.

 * 🧠  I'm learning Python
 * 🤝  I'm open to collaborating on data analysis projects